 }

-‘(1<<7)' is simply 7th bit '1'(i.e 0x00000080) & rest all bit are zeros.
-When ‘(1<<7)' is ANDed with IO0SET it will make all other bits except 7th bit to '0'.
+'(1<<7)' is simply 7th bit '1'(i.e 0x00000080) & rest all bit are zeros.
+When '(1<<7)' is ANDed with IO0SET it will make all other bits except 7th bit to '0'.
 The Value of 7th bit in result will now depend on IO0PIN's 7th bit.
-If its 1 (which means input is High) then result after ANDing will be 0×00000080 which is greater than zero and hence will evaluate to ‘TRUE‘.
-Also when we use ‘Logical NOT‘ i.e ‘!‘ then ‘!(TRUE)‘ evaluates to FALSE hence code is not executed for High Input.
-When P0.7 is given ‘Low’ the corresponding bit in IO0PIN i.e 7th bit will be set to 0.
-In this case the result of ‘IO0PIN & (1<<7)‘ will be ’0×0′ which evaluates to FALSE.
-Hence ‘!(FALSE)‘ evalutes to TRUE and code inside ‘if’ block gets executed.
+If its 1 (which means input is High) then result after ANDing will be 0x00000080 which is greater than zero and hence will evaluate to 'TRUE'.
+Also when we use 'Logical NOT' i.e '!' then '!(TRUE)' evaluates to FALSE hence code is not executed for High Input.
+When P0.7 is given 'Low' the corresponding bit in IO0PIN i.e 7th bit will be set to 0.
+In this case the result of 'IO0PIN & (1<<7)' will be '0x0' which evaluates to FALSE.
+Hence '!(FALSE)' evalutes to TRUE and code inside 'if' block gets executed.

 Example #7)

 Now we will extended example 6 so that when the button is pressed the LED will glow and when released or not pressed the LED wont glow.
-Capturing inputs in this manner, using switches, leads to a phenomenon called ‘bouncing‘ which needs to be resolved using ‘debouncing‘ as explained below.
-We will a ‘flag’ variable to swtich between High and Low states.
+Capturing inputs in this manner, using switches, leads to a phenomenon called 'bouncing' which needs to be resolved using 'debouncing' as explained below.

 Bouncing:

 Usually in switches there are Metal contacts which Open and Close.
 Consider an Open switch.
-When it is closed the signal passes over initially and then briefly the contacts might loosen and possibly result in a Open-Circuit momentarily hence signal doesnt pass over for that short period of time.
-After this the contacts settle and signal passes over again ‘steadily’.
-This tendency of the metal contacts is referred to as ‘Bouncing’.
+When it is closed the signal passes over initially and then briefly the contacts might loosen and possibly result in a Open-Circuit momentarily hence signal doesn't pass over for that short period of time.
+After this the contacts settle and signal passes over again 'steadily'.
+This tendency of the metal contacts is referred to as 'Bouncing'.

 Debouncing: